oceanprotocol-archive/dev-ocean/doc/development/process-for-handling-external-pull-requests.md

 ## Overview

-Before merging a pull request from an external developer, please follow this process, otherwise our code might end up containing intellectual property that hasn't been licensed under an open source license (and the owner might sue, or worse).
+Before merging a pull request from an external developer, please follow this process, otherwise our code might end up containing intellectual property that hasn't been licensed under an open source license and _bad things could happen_.

 ## Are they an external developer?